St. George's Day, April 25 (Newfoundland and Labrador)

 A “legal holiday” in Canada (also known as a statutory or stat holiday) is a day when Canadian employers are legally required to give all their workers a day off.
 There are only two nationwide legal holidays recognized by the Canadian government: Canada Day and Victoria Day.
 Every other legal holiday in Canada is set by either the provincial governments, or a particular worker’s contract with their employer (government workers usually get the most days off).

-That said, the federal government does officially define seven other days as “holidays” — New Year’s Day, Good Friday, Easter, Christmas, Labour Day, Remembrance Day, and Thanksgiving — in recognition of the fact that these days are public holidays in most provinces.
+That said, the federal government does officially define seven other days as “holidays” — Christmas, New Year’s Day, Good Friday, Easter, Labour Day, Thanksgiving and Remembrance Day — in recognition of the fact that these days are public holidays in most provinces.
 Most Canadian laws, businesses, and social traditions operate on the assumption that the majority of citizens will not be working on these days.

 An unofficial holiday is a special day that may involve a great deal of celebration, but is not a day off work.